-Microsoft files lawsuit against U.S. Customs, claims it neglected to enforce ban on Motorola phonesAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft files lawsuit against U.S. Customs, claims it neglected to enforce ban on Motorola phonesAlex Wagner - Editorial Director of News and Content

 Typically when we see lawsuits in the mobile world, the battles involved one manufacturer that feels that another device maker has infringed upon one or more patents with a hardware or software feature.
 That's not the case today, though, as Microsoft has decided to file suit against U.S. Customs and Border Protection as well as CBP Deputy Commissioner Thomas S. Winkowski, the Department of Homeland Security, and DHS Secretary Janet Napolitano.